RockefellerArchiveCenter/digital-preservation-policy/index.md

 The RAC mandate for ensuring the preservation of deposited digital content stems from two primary areas of responsibility:

-*Contractual and Legal Obligation*: To the extent that deposited digital content requires persistent, contractually mandated and legally-binding access, RAC islegally required to preserve that content.
+*Contractual and Legal Obligation:* To the extent that deposited digital content requires persistent, contractually mandated and legally-binding access, RAC islegally required to preserve that content.

 *Organizational Commitment:* The RAC has an obligation to preserve and maintain access to the digital materials that are under its stewardship.